cdunn2001/hw/doc/kes-paws-rest-api.md

 <img src=webservice.png height=150>

-The PrimaryPrimary Analysis Webservice API is for controlling the ``pa-ws`` service.
-The service acts as a controller for all primary analysis applications, such as basecalling, calibration, postprimary processing and transfer off instrument.
+The Primary Analysis Webservice API is for controlling the ``pa-ws`` service.
+The service acts as a controller for all primary analysis applications, such as basecalling, calibration and postprimary processing.

 This API is intended to be called by 3 clients: